Fred Beauchemin

 Frédéric Beauchemin is a Canadian politician, who was elected to the National Assembly of Quebec in the 2022 Quebec general election.
 He represents the riding of Marguerite-Bourgeoys as a member of the Quebec Liberal Party.

-Studies
+Education

 Beauchemin did his post-secondary studies at Collège Jean de Brébeuf, where he obtained a DEC in Pure Sciences (1984).
 Later, he acquired a bachelor of commerce in Finance from HEC Montreal (1987), then an MBA from McGill University in 1994.

-Professional life
+Early career

 He began his professional career in banking.
 In 1996 he was appointed managing director of Scotiabank, a position he held until 2019.
 In 2007 he became head of credit markets to finally completing his professional career as head of capital markets from 2010 to 2019.

-Community involvement

 Beauchemin was notably a member of the boards of directors for the foundations of Père Sablon, des petits rois, Marie-Vincent and the Institut du cancer de Montréal.

+Political career

 Since October 3, 2022, Beauchemin has been elected MNA for Marguerite-Bourgeoys for the Quebec Liberal Party.
+On March 20, 2026, he was announced as the Quebec Liberal candidate in Brome-Missisquoi.